Binnette/GRP_Tour_du_Beaufortain/docs/day1.md

 ![Landscape](<photos/media/large/Day 1/20230902_153634.jpg>)

 We arrived at the “Refuge du Lachat”, where hikers can stay overnight.
-We asked the owner if he had a place where we could pitch our tent.
+We asked the owner if he had a place where we could pitch our tents.
 He recommended us a spot within 5min of walking from the refuge:

 <iframe width="100" height="350" src="https://www.openstreetmap.org/export/embed.html?bbox=6.5127038955688485%2C45.78115737800108%2C6.548538208007813%2C45.79462388987303&amp;layer=tracestracktopo&amp;marker=45.78789104060819%2C6.53062105178833" style="border: 1px solid black"></iframe><small><a href="https://www.openstreetmap.org/?mlat=45.7879&amp;mlon=6.5306#map=16/45.7879/6.5306&amp;layers=P">View Larger Map</a></small>

-We found the spot and set up our tent.
+We found the spot and set up our tents.
 We were happy to have a place to sleep for the night.
 We watched the moon rise over the mountains and admired its light.
 We had a peaceful and pleasant night.

 ![Moon](<photos/media/large/Day 1/20230902_220831.jpg>)